dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

 ## Component registration process

-[Pluggable, gRPC-based components]({{< ref pluggable-components-overview >}}) are typically run as containers or processes that need to communicate with the Dapr runtime via [Unix Domain Sockets][uds].
+[Pluggable, gRPC-based components]({{< ref pluggable-components-overview >}}) are typically run as containers or processes that need to communicate with the Dapr runtime via [Unix Domain Sockets][uds] (or UDS for short).
 They are automatically discovered and registered in the runtime with the following steps:

 1. The component listens to an [Unix Domain Socket][uds] placed on the shared volume.
 2. The Dapr runtime lists all [Unix Domain Socket][uds] in the shared volume.